SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 ### A second ADC? *1-series only*
 On some parts, yes!
 The "good" 1-series parts (1614, 1616, 1617, 3216, and 3217) have a second ADC, ADC1.
 On the 20 and 24-pin parts, these could be used to provide analogRead() on additional pins (it can also read from DAC2).
 Currently, there are no plans to implement this in the core due to the large number of currently available pins.
 Instead, it is recommended that users who wish to "take over" an ADC to use it's more advanced functionality choose ADC1 for this purpose.
 See [ADC free-run and more](ADCFreerunAndMore.md) for some examples of what one might do to take advantage of it (though it has not been updated for the 2-series yet.
 As of 2.0.5, megaTinyCore provides a function `init_ADC1()` which initializes ADC1 in the same way that ADC0 is (with correct prescaler for clock speed and VDD reference).
 On these parts, ADC1 can be used to read DAC1 (DACREF1) and DAC2 (DACREF2), these are channels `0x1B` and `0x1E` respectively. ~The core does not provide an equivalent to analogRead() for ADC1 at this time.~

-#### using ADC1 just like a second ADC0
+#### Using ADC1 just like a second ADC0
 This is a heinous waste of the second ADC.
-However it can be done - the followiging functions are are provided, which are identical to their normal counterparts, on devices with the second ADC:
+However it can be done - the following functions are are provided, which are identical to their normal counterparts, on devices with the second ADC:
 * init_ADC1
 * analogReference1
 * analogClockSpeed1